mariamelsaqa/MuseumAntiTheftSystem/README.md

 - deploy the server on the cloud.
 - create a 3D case for the whole system.
 - Add face detection using tiny machine learning.

+## File Structure
+Our repos consists of 2 directories:
+1- STM Source Code:
+It contains the C and header files that should be copied into your keil project.

+2- ESP-32 CAM Code:
+- `backendServer`: Contains the code for the backend server that would run on a PC.
+- `ESP32`: Contains the code for the ESP32 board to caall the backendServer APIs.
+- `LILYGO`: Contains the code for the LILYGO TTGO T-Camera ESP32 WROVER with PSRAM board to setup an HTTP server and send the image to the backendServer.